ELIXIR-IIB-training/SysBiol2015/allegra_via/tutorial_on_protein_docking.md

 > * Introduce the biological context of the MKK7-Gadd45B interaction
 > * Identification of restraints to limit docking conformations
 > * Predict the MKK7-Gadd45B complex using ClusPro
-> * Analyse ClusPro results
+> * Explore ClusPro results

 # Protein-protein interaction prediction using docking

-In this tutorial we are going to predict and analyse the structural complex between the human MKK7 and Gadd45B protein structures.
+In this tutorial you are going to predict and analyse the structural complex between the human MKK7 and Gadd45B protein structures.
 Before we start using bioinformatics tools and resources, we have to learn something about these two proteins and their interaction.

 > Studying the literature and having a good grasp on the biological problem you are dealing with, is essential to take full advantage of predictions.
 Predictions are simply predictions until you don't analyse them in the light of the knowledge deriving from wet experiments.